deckhouse/dmt/pkg/exclusions/README.md

 - `TrackedServicePortRule` - for service port exclusions
 - `TrackedPathRule` - for path-based exclusions
 - `TrackedBoolRule` - for boolean exclusions

+Each tracked rule type has both regular and module-specific constructors:
+- `NewTracked*Rule()` - for general use
+- `NewTracked*RuleForModule()` - for module-specific tracking

 ## Usage